Working Out While Sick – The Truth

 Ingaz Semmelweiss, a Hungarian physician, discovered that simple hand washing could stop the spread of germs.
 People laughed him off as a quack since the eye couldn’t see a germ.
 (This is 30 years before The Germ Theory of Disease.)

 So, wash your hand often, and if you are sick stay home so you don’t spread the virus.
-While you might want to or feel like working out while you are ill, it’s not in the best interest of your or the others in the gym.
+You might want to or feel like working out while you are ill.
+However, it’s not in the best interest of your or the others in the gym.

 So final answer… No. If you are stick stay home and rest!
 This is for your benefit and others.